Fabric Topology Variables¶

 - The default variables can be overridden when defined under the node groups.

-eos_designs supports multiple flavors of L3LS-EVPN topology such as 3-stage CLOS and 5-stage CLOS.
-Sections below highlight these 2 topologies, but you can extend
+eos_designs supports multiple options such as L3LS-EVPN with 3-stage or 5-stage, and L2LS.
+The sections below highlight these 2 topologies, but you can extend

 eos_designs to support your own topology by using

 node_type_keys to create your own node type.